Skip to Content

 two woman close up wearing hydration packs

-Every pack in this guide has been tested by the Runner's World editors.
+Every pack in this guide has been extensively tested by one or more of the Runner's World editors.
 They've been worn over a number of runs and challenges in all weather conditions, from sun and light showers to wind, heavy downpours and nighttime jaunts.
 We assess each pack for its fit, comfort, capacity, features, price and more.
 Only the models with the best value, technical features, comfort, looks, and ability to haul all your stuff without bouncing made the cut.

 Why trust us?